bean-mhm/realbloom/README.md

 ### Prerequisites

-The project was made for Windows and built with MSVC, so you're going to need a Windows system.
+The project was made for Windows and built with MSVC, so you're going to need Windows.
 To build a local copy of RealBloom, have a version of Visual Studio ready.

 ### Build